SpectraL519/cpp-ap/README.md

         ```
         > make <your_target> CXX=clang++
         ```
         Default compiler is g++-20.
+Flags for other compilers than g++ and clang++ are not prepared.
+You will have to change them manually in the code in case of another compiler usage.

-    Remember that this project does not work with older versions of g++ than g++-11.
+    Remember that this project does not work with older versions of g++ than g++-20.

 ## Documentation